lightly-ai/lightly/docs/source/docker/security/security.rst

 We differentiate between usage data and the actual samples stored in your cloud storage.
 Samples can be images or videos and their subtypes such as sequences, frames or object crops.
-Samples typically contain sensitive information (PII) and setup the whole architecture in a way that you can fully restrict sensitive data from leaving your cloud environment.
+Samples typically contain sensitive information (PII) and we setup the whole Lightly architecture in a way that you can fully restrict sensitive data from leaving your cloud environment (see :ref:`dataset-creation-aws-bucket-minimum-policy`).

 **Whenever you process a new dataset using Lightly the following steps happen:**